请调整浏览器窗口大小或者请使用手机查看!

 With Laura out of town for a few days, Rob tries to figure out what to do in his spare time.
 Eventually, he looks in on an old Army buddy, who is at a nightclub.
 Unfortunately, it results in confusion that ultimately lands Rob behind bars.

-Laura once commissioned an artist for a fully clothed portrait of herself, which he, taking artist license, rendered nude and now has standing in an art gallery for all to see.
+Laura once commissioned an artist for a portrait of herself.
+The painter took artistic license, rendering her nude and now has the painting on display in an art gallery for all to see.

-Laura dreads telling Rob about the big passenger-side scratch she found on their brand new car (which Rob adores) when she went shopping in it.
+Laura dreads telling Rob about the big passenger side scratch she found on their brand new car when she went shopping in it.

-A manipulative and sultry guest star has Mel replaced by Rob as producer during her appearance on the Alan Brady Show, much to Rob's discomfort.
+A sultry, yet manipulative guest star has Mel replaced by Rob as producer for her appearance on the Alan Brady Show, much to Rob's discomfort.

 Buddy and Rob are left writing the script without Sally when she becomes a hit as a regular guest on late night talk show.